cameronmclean/pattern_mining/Notes for workshop facilitation.md

 ###Pattern Template
 Woo Hoo!
 Were nearly done.
 Next it remains to try and consolidate all the info we have just extracted into a pattern like format.
-Patterns are more sharable, critique-able, human friendly to read.
+Patterns are more shareable, critique-able, human friendly to read.

 We need to spend some to justify and explain the rationale and supporting info